 Myths and legends add a layer of cultural complexity to the landscape’s beauty I couldn’t work without.
 So much so that if I don’t find any stories, I make up some of my own.

-The second element of this collection is the ocean, the power of which I always found fascinating and mesmerizing.
+The second fundamental element of this collection is water, the power of which I always found fascinating and mesmerizing.
 I grew up on the Mediterranean, and I am familiar with the short waves, small tides and sudden, violent storms of this relatively small body of water.
 This is perhaps why I find the attraction of the ocean, with its enormous tides and infinitely long waves, irresistible.
+Rivers, with their ability to carve landscapes with their patient but awesome power, are often less immediately impressive than oceans, but not less fascinating for me.

 This collection tells the legendary stories of mythological creatures such as trolls and sea monsters, living, moving and acting in the sea of life.

-LEGEND is a series of 1/1 edition NFTs available exclusively on Foundation.
-Upon request, each piece comes with a free print (15.7” on the short side, printed on your choice of metal, paper or mounted on acrylic) and a free photographic book.
+LEGENDS is a series of 1/1 edition NFTs available exclusively on Foundation.
+Upon request, each piece comes with a signed metal print and a free photographic book.
+Each sale funds the planting of 500 trees.

 BLACK & WHITE | PASSION AT WORK